-The continued growth and dominance of a small number of too-big-to-fail banks has created an overly concentrated financial system, created unacceptable moral hazard and systemic risk, thwarted the operation of the free market, and harmed consumers and business borrowers.
-Banks that are too- big-to-manage are vulnerable to illegal employee conduct that triggers regulatory overreach.
+The continued growth and dominance of a small number of too-big-to-fail banks has led to an overly concentrated financial system, created unacceptable moral hazard and systemic risk, thwarted the operation of the free market, and harmed consumers and business borrowers.

-- ICBA supports legislative and regulatory changes that would curb or end advantages currently enjoyed by too-big-to-fail banks.
-Such changes should include higher capital and leverage requirements, enhanced liquidity standards, activity restrictions, concentration limits, limitations on the federal safety net, and more effective resolution authority.
-ICBA also supports proposed new Federal Reserve requirements that would impose total loss absorbing capacity (TLAC) and long-term debt (LTD) requirements for globally significant banks.
+- ICBA supports legislative and regulatory measures that would curb or end advantages currently enjoyed by too-big-to-fail banks, and help mitigate the risk they pose to the financial system and economy.
+Such measures include higher capital and leverage requirements, enhanced liquidity standards, activity restrictions, concentration limits, limitations on the federal safety net, and more effective resolution authority.

-- ICBA supports the FDIC’s and the Federal Reserve’s rules on contingent resolution plans and encourages the agencies to use the provisions of the Dodd-Frank Act requiring systemically important financial institutions (SIFIs) to divest their assets if they do not file credible plans.
+- ICBA supports the Federal Deposit Insurance Corporation’s (FDIC’s) and the Federal Reserve’s rules on contingent resolution plans and encourages the agencies to use the provisions of the Dodd-Frank Act requiring systemically important financial institutions (SIFIs) to divest their assets if they do not file credible plans.

 - The U.S. Justice Department must end the double standard with regard to prosecutions for bank operations and practices.
-Despite rampant malfeasance in the years prior to the financial crisis, no senior executives at large banks have been prosecuted.
+Despite rampant malfeasance in the years prior to and following the financial crisis, few senior executives at large banks have been prosecuted.

 Staff Contact: Chris Cole